Keto Night Sweats Cause + Quick Fixes for Hot Flash & Keto Flu

 • Be patient

-Remember that keto night sweats are very common as the body reacts to functioning on fewer carbs and utilizing ketones more efficiently, but this is temporary and there are many options for alleviating the excessive sweating and odor until this keto flu symptom is over.
+Keep in mind that experiencing keto night sweats is common as your body adjusts to running on fewer carbs and using ketones more efficiently; this is temporary, and there are several options to manage excessive sweating and odor until this symptom of the keto flu passes.

 Frequently Asked Questions